For Professor Ann Luce, her extensive work in the sensitive communication around suicide began when her partner Richard died by suicide in 2006.

 The Suicide Reporting Toolkit

 In 2020, the Suicide Reporting Toolkit was released as a resource for journalists and journalism educators.
-Dr Luce worked alongside her colleague Dr Sallyanne Duncan at the University of Strathclyde on the toolkit, which provides a simple and clear framework to help those communicating deaths by suicide in a sensible and responsible way.
+Prof. Luce worked alongside her colleague Dr Sallyanne Duncan at the University of Strathclyde on the toolkit, which provides a simple and clear framework to help those communicating deaths by suicide in a sensible and responsible way.

 The Suicide Reporting Toolkit embeds five sets of global media reporting guidelines, making the toolkit truly accessible for journalists around the world.
 It advises journalists on ways to cover stories of people taking their own lives while avoiding sensationalism, stigmatisation and putting other lives at risk.